TheodoreKostic/Tracking_features/README.md

 <p>
  Added <a href = "https://github.com/TheodoreKostic/Tracking_features/blob/main/FirstPaper/100_fits_test.ipynb">100_fits_test.ipynb</a>.
 It features comparison of FLCT velocities that result from tracking on Lightweaver synthetised intensity at 500 nm, on MURaM simulated continuum intensity and on MURaM simulated continuum intensity when timestep between two adjacent snapshots is increased.
+At the moment, it seems an error has occured during tracking on synthetised spectrum.
 </p>